scrabbletank/farhome-rules/rulesdoc.md

 Magically enchant your weapon to fire a burst of energy with your next attack.
 You gain _Reach 1_ for the duration of the spell.
 On your next attack the target creature makes a strength save instead of rolling defense.
 On hit, all physical damage dealt by the attack is converted to force damage and you deal an extra wound die of force damage with the attack.
 After you make the attack the spell ends.

-Your reach increases by 1 and you add a wound die to the damage for every level above 1st.
+Your reach increases by 1 and you add a wound die to the damage for every level cast above 1st.

 ___
 #### Thunderclap